DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

 </JavaCallout>
 ```

+The implementation uses Apache's [WSS4J](https://ws.apache.org/wss4j/).
+As such, it relies on a [Java Key Store](https://docs.oracle.com/javase/9/docs/api/java/security/KeyStore.html).

+The parameters for the policy should be clear:
+* The alias is the "key alias"
+* the password is the password on the key.

-This uses the "compiled-in" .jks file, to sign a payload.
+This configuration uses the "compiled-in" .jks file, to sign a payload.
 This is probably not what you want.
+The compiled-in .jks is a sample key, not suitable for production use.

-A better configuration specifies the .JKS file to the callout.
+A better configuration explicitly specifies the .JKS file to the callout.

 ```xml
 <JavaCallout name='Java-SignSoapDoc-BYOJKS'>